oovm/cargo-tools/projects/cargo-workspace/readme.md

 cargo workspace
 ```

+This command displays information about the workspace, including:
+- The workspace root directory
+- Total number of packages
+- List of discovered packages with their versions and paths
+- Number of publishable packages
+- Packages in publish order

 ### List all projects in the workspace

 ```bash
 cargo workspace list
 ```

+This command lists all packages in the workspace in the correct publish order, showing:
+- Package name and version
+- Workspace dependencies for each package

 ### Publish all projects in the workspace